 This course presents the elements of two- and three-dimensional design as related to interior representational drawings.
-Emphasis is on one- and two-point perspective drawings.
-Addition of color to drawings by use of marker and colored pencil is introduced.
+Emphasis is on one- and two-point perspective drawings and sketching.
+Addition of color to drawings by use of hand and digital methods is introduced.